Hall of Fame Bylaws

 - While there are no explicit qualifications for at-large committee members, care shall be exercised to select members who have knowledge of the athletic history of IHS and are representative of the various periods of that history.
 Members of the committee must abstain from voting if a member of his/her immediate family or relative is proposed.

-- The standing members shall elect a Secretary and an Archivist.
+- The standing members shall elect a Secretary.
 The Secretary will maintain minutes from selection meetings.
-The Archivist shall be responsible for verifying information submitted with nominations and with preserving IHS athletic records.

 - The Committee will be responsible for the selection of Hall of Fame inductees.
 The committee will meet every other year to vote on candidates for the Hall of Fame.

-- The Committee shall induct between 4-6 members/teams into the Hall of Fame every two years.
+- The Committee shall induct members/teams into the Hall of Fame every two years.
+The number of inductees may vary.
 The Committee shall vote on the nominees it determines suitable for consideration.
 A minimum positive vote of 75% of members present is required for induction.

 The Selection Committee will develop a form upon which nominations will be made.
 The form must be completed and the qualifications of the proposed inductee must be clearly set forth in the form.